 Account-based marketing (ABM) is on the up-and-up in marketing trends.
 It simply means instead of casting a wide net, marketing and sales align to pursue a very targeted market.
 In other words, selecting 10 or 20 prospects that share characteristics of your most successful customers – and then focusing marketing and sales resources on influencing those prospects.

-The effort took a full stack effort – executives to lobby for approvals, sales to coordinate with customers, marketing to get as much exposure out of the announcement (think PPC and email), and of course PR to get the release done.
+Getting that one press release out quickly took a full-stack effort – executives to lobby for approvals, sales to coordinate with customers, marketing to get as much exposure out of the announcement (think ABM-style PPC and email promoting the release), and of course, PR to get the release done.

 The entire effort was not focused on mass media or media coverage, rather it was focused on getting just a few people, in one company, to see that release.
-We did end up closing that other large deal and the press release was just one more strategic nudge among many others.
+We did end up closing that deal and the press release was a big nudge that helped the deal along.

 2. Freeze competitive sales cycles.